trycourier/courier-ios/Docs/Authentication.md

                 <code>clientKey</code>
             </td>
             <td align="left">
                 The key required to get <a href="https://github.com/trycourier/courier-ios/blob/feature/inbox-docs/Docs/Inbox.md"><code>Courier Inbox</code></a> messages for the current user.
+Can be <code>nil</code> if you do not need Courier Inbox.
             </td>
             <td align="left">
                 <a href="https://app.courier.com/channels/courier"><code>Courier Inbox clientKey</code></a>